tesfayecf/TradingBot/README.md

 New strategies can be developed to be used with this interface.
 The main strategy is based on the supertrend indicator.

 To build a new strategy create the following functions:
-- get_(name): this function formats the data received from the API and calculates the necessary indicators the be checked.
+- get_(name): this function formats the data received from the API and calculates the necessary indicators to be checked.
 - check_buy_sell_signals: check the necessary custom conditions that need to be fulfilled to trigger the algorithm.
 - plot_(name): function to be invocked when the "plot" button is clicked.
 Set what and in which colors has to be plotted.
 - run_(name): gathers and organizes all the functions above.
 It's called by the "Run Bot" button.